 Whether they are cons, sabotage, or acts of emotional terror, Better Call Saul’s Jimmy McGill (Bob Odenkirk) is a creative master.
 The man once known as Slippin’ Jimmy, and who became Saul Goodman, is a master of workarounds.
 He could sell sawdust to a lumbermill.
 The only thing that thwarts him are his personal connections, which AMC’s excellent series examines with potent detail.
 But in between its more sobering moments, the series is full of wonderfully innovative cheats and bluffs that are marvels to behold.

-Below, Paste TV writers Whitney Friedlander (who had the idea), Liz Shannon Miller, Jacob Oller, and I recall our favorite Better Call Saul cons (in season order) in anticipation of the Season 5 finale—and yes there are some spoilers regarding major series events.
+Below, Paste TV writers Whitney Friedlander (who had the great idea), Liz Shannon Miller, Jacob Oller, Joseph Stanichar and I recall our favorite Better Call Saul cons (in season order) in anticipation of the Season 6 finale—and yes there are some spoilers regarding major series events.

 Season 1, Episode 4: “Hero” (to start)

 Since nearly the beginning of the series, Jimmy has called upon the services of a crack team of film school students to help create commercials and other visual aids to enable his schemes.
 And perhaps the most insidious element of this is that he’s gone from conning the kids in question into helping him to them becoming his willing accomplices.
 The fact that the show no longer feels the need to show us Jimmy explaining the game plan to them—that all we need to know is that Drama Girl and Sound Guy are on board for whatever is happening—is further proof of the dark powers of Saul Goodman. —Liz Shannon Miller